Russian steelmaker Severstal reports first confirmed coronavirus case

-The employee had travelled from Moscow to Cherepovets, where the steel producer’s main plant is located, on a business trip with his wife.
+The employee had traveled from Moscow to Cherepovets, where the steel producer’s main plant is located, on a business trip with his wife.

 Severstal, the fourth largest producer of steel in Russia, previously said the employee did not have any direct contact with production staff and the plant was operating as usual.